 Legal Elements of Negligence

-If a person sustains an injury on another individual's property, there are certain elements that have to be established in order to determine if they were negligent.
-These elements include:
+If a person sustains an injury on another individual's property, certain elements have to be established to determine if they were negligent.

 - A duty the owner owes the injured party